richmahn/en_tn/gen/front/intro.md

 #### What is the difference between "people," "peoples," and "people groups"? ####

 The word "people" refers to all the individuals who belong to a group, such as "the people of Israel."
-The word "peoples" (used in the ULB) refers to multiple groups of people.
+The word "peoples" (used in the ULT) refers to multiple groups of people.
 Each people group might speak their own language, have their own customs, and worships their own gods.
 Some different peoples in the ancient Near East were those of Israel, Egypt, Edom, Moab, and Ammon.

-The expression "people groups" (used in the UDB) means the same thing as "peoples" in the ULB.
+The expression "people groups" (used in the UST) means the same thing as "peoples" in the ULT.
 The translator should use the most equivalent term that is common in the project language.

 #### What is the relationship between individuals and peoples that have similar names? ####